sequence-toolbox/SeQUeNCe/README.md

 Code for the experiments performed in our paper can be found in the file `starlight_experiments.py`.
 This script uses the `starlight.json` file (also within the example folder) to specify the network topology.

 ### Jupyter Notebook Examples
 The example folder contains several scripts that can be run with jupyter notebook for easy editing and visualization.
-These files require that the notebook package be installed:
+These files require that the notebook package be installed (Anaconda recommended):
 ```
 $ pip install notebook
 $ pip install ipywidgets